 - The public (and a lot of photographers) are of the firm belief that DSLR cameras are “professional” or “real” cameras.
 I smile every time I go out with my camera and people say “Oh you have a real camera – are you a professional?”
-Talk about ego!

 - There are thousands of models to choose from each of the hundreds of manufacturers.

 - Older lenses can be used (provided they are of the same brand – Nikon on Nikon and Canon on Canon etc. with a huge range to choose from.
 To continue with this ability to use older lenses on new models (including mirrorless cameras) adapters have become a big part of the marketing strategies.

-- Accessories too numerous to mention.
+- Access to accessories that are too numerous to mention.